 4. Set reskilling and upskilling goals

-Once you identify the skills required for specific departments, the next step is to set clear and tangible outcomes to structure your upskilling program, set clear reskilling objectives, and allows you to measure training effectiveness and the program’s impact on skill acquisition.
+Once you identify the skills required for specific departments, the next step is to set clear and tangible outcomes to structure your upskilling program.
+Set clear reskilling objectives and benchmarks to continuously measure training effectiveness and the program’s impact on skill acquisition as new programs are rolled out.

 To get employees on board with upskilling and reskilling, you may consider incentives to reward those willing to expand their abilities or build specific skills into an employee’s annual goals and learning objectives.